holochain/docs-pages/src/concepts/1_the_basics.md

-# 01. The basics: what is Holochain?
+# 01. The Basics: What is Holochain?

 <div class="coreconcepts-intro" markdown=1>
 Holochain is an open-source development framework and networking protocol.
 It allows you to create **truly serverless applications** with high levels of **security, reliability, and performance**.
 Every user runs the application on their own device, creates and stores their own data, and talks directly to other users.